Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 ● Remember each of us has a God-given right to self-determination.

-This means that day-to-day living, your parent has the right to determine what his or her life will look like.
+We were created to make choices.
+We were given free will.
+This means that day-to-day living, your loved one has the right to determine what his or her life will look like.
 To do this or to do that.

-That's not a valid excuse for you to decide on your own that Mom is "incompetent" and to take over all decision making for her.
-It’s better for you, and her, to ask for a professional geriatric assessment, to help objectively evaluate the situation.
-Your diocese’s Catholic Charities or Catholic Community Services office may offer services to help you assess your parents needs and make plans for the future.
-It's possible to design a plan including any necessary precautions without losing sight of the importance of her independence, her need to be in control as much as possible and her right to determine how she wants to live the remainder of her life.
+It’s better for you, and the care-receiver, to ask for a professional geriatric assessment, to help objectively evaluate the situation.
+Your diocese’s Catholic Charities or Catholic Community Services office may offer services to help you assess your loved one’s needs and make plans for the future.

 Return to Topics